vbrunell/vim/README.md

 This is my customized vim configuration.

-<br>It contains some useful plugins, like NERDTree, and some handy settings, like automatically setting a tab to four spaces.
+It contains some useful plugins, like NERDTree, and some handy settings, like automatically setting a tab to four spaces.

 To use it follow these steps: